 Prime Minister Abdallah Hamdouk held separate meetings in Juba on Thursday with the Sudanese Revolutionary Front and the SPLM-N El Hilu after signing the Juba Declaration.
 The South Sudan mediator Tut Galwak was present as well.

 Speaking to reporters at Juba airport on arrival on Thursday, Hamdouk said he had kept his promise to make his first foreign trip to South Sudan.
 He stressed that he aspires strong and developed strategic relations with South Sudan in the interest of the peoples of both countries.

-The Blue Nile state authorities released 19 SPLM-N prisoners who were arrested in 2011.
-Speaking at a ceremony marking the release of the prisoners earlier this week, Blue Nile state governor Yasin Ibrahim said that the 19 detainees were all the armed movement fighters that were imprisoned in the state.
+Speaking at a ceremony marking the release of the prisoners earlier this week, Blue Nile state governor Yasin Ibrahim said that the detainees were all rebel fighters.
 He also stressed the importance of peace for Blue Nile state.

 Radio Dabanga’s editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.